unibo-spe/spe-slides/content/11-mdd/_index.md

         + optionally, the tasks to be executed _before/after_
         + the functionalities for __executing__ the command via `ProcessBuilder`s
     2. we may define some custom notion of `ShedulerRuntime`
-        + leveraging on the `ScheduledExecutorService` API...
+        + leveraging the `ScheduledExecutorService` API...
         + ... to schedule the `ShedulerTask`s for execution

 ---